Casualty series 2: Production

 While the first series of Casualty had been filmed in London, a permanent place for the Set had now been found – a warehouse in Bristol.
 However, accompanying the publicity for the start of the new series were comments by producer Geraint Morris that there would be no more programmes, stating quite unequivocally that: "We felt it should end on a high after thirty episodes."

 Once again as the characters of Holby's A&E department battled to save their night shift on screen, off screen a similar battle was being waged – and won.
 After six weeks on air, the critics were finally warming to the series and there were no longer any Government complaints about content.
 Following the dramatic episode "Cry For Help", in which Paramedic Sandra Mute is stabbed the programme seemed to secure audiences of more than 10 million and therefore a sense of security to the programme.

-An example of the series' now infamous tendency to bare similarity to real life events came during an episode where the team had to dig out bodies from a house bombed in an IRA attack.
+An example of the series' now infamous tendency to bear similarity to real life events came during an episode where the team had to dig out bodies from a house bombed in an IRA attack.
 Just hours after being screened, an IRA bomb ripped through Enniskillen.
 It seemed that the writers had put their fingers on the country's pulse without exaggeration and from that point onwards no one dared to call it far-fetched again.